dirkkalmbach/beer_project/README.md

 # What can I do with it?
 You can use the application for your own purpose, e.g.:

 - Alter the code *database_setup.py* to create your own catalog-item-project.
-The database consists of 3 Tables: *category, item, user* with the corresponding Classes *Category, Item, User* in *database_setup.p<*.
+The database consists of 3 Tables: *category, item, user* with the corresponding Classes *Category, Item, User* in *database_setup.py*.

 - Alter the code in *application.py*.
 This is the main file server-side connecting to the database and rendering the html-sites client-side.